-One of the scarier symptoms of Alzheimer’s disease and related dementias is wandering, when someone will forget how to get to a certain place, or where they just came from, and become lost, confused, and possibly frightened.
-Caregivers can find this behavior extremely distressing, because a loved one will disappear and get lost, even in populated areas, and have no means of getting home.
+One of the scarier symptoms of Alzheimer’s disease and dementia is wandering.
+This happens when someone will forget how to get to a certain place or where they just came from and becomes lost, confused, and possibly frightened.
+Caregivers can find this behavior extremely distressing because a loved one will disappear, get lost, and have no means of getting home.
 According to the Alzheimer’s Association, 60 percent of people with Alzheimer’s will wander away and become lost at some point.

 – Boredom